gastonbordet/js-algorithms-and-data-structures/Data structures/README.md

 # Binary heaps

 A binary heap is a category of binary trees.
 Is very similar to a binary search tree but with some different rules.
 For example in a max binary heap, parent nodes are always larger than child nodes, while in a min binary heap parent nodes are always smaller than child nodes.
 Heaps are used to implement priority queues

+# Priority Queue

+Is a data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.